Pytgor/ansible/Cyber_Security/ANSIBLE TO LINK TO A SERVER.md

 ![[Screenshot from 2024-08-21 21-26-36.png]]
-As you can see the predifined variable inventory is to add the name of our inventory and the private_key_file  is to add our ssh private this way we do not need to use the long command in the top to ping and go to be able to use the command below
+As you can see the predefined variable inventory is to add the name of our inventory and the private_key_file  is to add our ssh private this way we do not need to use the long command in the top to ping and go to be able to use the command below

 # Connet and ping to the server with asinble
 -  ==ansible all -m ping== this way it will look